Greta Bellamacina: Acting

+In 2019 Bellamacina was nominated for Best Performance at the Edinburgh International Film Festival for her lead role in Hurt by Paradise, which was nominated for the Michael Powell Award for Best British Feature Film at Edinburgh, and for Best UK Feature at the Raindance Film Festival.

+She worked with Michael Winterbottom in 2022, playing the part of Cleo Watson in his six-part political TV drama This England (originally titled This Sceptred Isle) for Sky Atlantic and Now.
+The same year she worked on Clio Barnard's adaptation of The Essex Serpent for Apple TV.
+She played the lead role in the Italian director Riccardo Vannuccini's duology Commedia (2023) and Things and Other Things (2025).
+Her performance in Commedia earned her a Stanley Kubrick Award for Best Actress at the Stanley Film Awards.

+She co-starred in Jaclyn Bethany's acclaimed film Tell That to the Winter Sea (2024), alongside Amber Anderson.
+The Guardian wrote, "Bellamacina shares a striking chemistry with Anderson.
+Playing different ages is a difficult task, and the two actresses embody both schoolgirl angst and grownup blues with impressive ease ... the symbiotic alchemy between long-time collaborators Bethany and Bellamacina remains impressive, and an auspicious sign for their future projects."

+Further film credits include Jamie Adams' British romantic drama Venice at Dawn (2023), in which Bellamacina plays the co-lead opposite Fabien Frankel.
+She portrayed the protagonist the Duchess of Berry in Luis Leitao's film Lake-Mouthed (2024).
+Variety has announced she will appear as co-lead alongside Honor Swinton Byrne, playing sisters, in Jaclyn Bethany's next film, All Five Eyes (2025).

 Poetry

 Bellamacina was shortlisted as Young Poet Laureate of London in 2014.

 In 2016, Bellamacina and artist Robert Montgomery co-founded New River Press.
-It was described by Another Magazine as "a publishing house fuelled by restlessness and a frustration with the state of contemporary poetry in Britain.
-Bringing together young, emerging poets with older and more established figures who may currently lack a platform for their work."

 In 2016 Bellamacina co-wrote a collection of collaborative poetry with Montgomery entitled Points for Time in the Sky, a psychogeographical journey through modern Britain, and a rare example of collaborative poetry in British literature.

 In 2018, she was commissioned by the National Poetry Library to write a group of poems for their Odyssey series, modern mediations on Homer's Odyssey.
 In the same year, she published her collection,Selected Poems 2015–2017.

-Pierpaolo Piccioli commissioned Bellamacina to write ten love poems, published to coincide with his FW19 collection for Valentino fashion house.
-The poems were featured on the clothes as well as printed into a book which was placed on each seat before the show in Paris.
+Pierpaolo Piccioli commissioned Bellamacina to write ten love poems to coincide with his FW19 collection for Valentino fashion house.

-Bellamacina's critically acclaimed poetry collection Tomorrow's Woman was published in 2020 by US publisher Andrews McMeel Publishing alongside a volume of feminist poetry she edited titled Smear.
+Bellamacina's poetry collection Tomorrow's Woman was published in 2020 by US publisher Andrews McMeel Publishing alongside a volume of feminist poetry she edited titled Smear.
 In the same year the collection was translated into Spanish and published by Valparaíso Ediciones with translations by poet Juan José Vélez Otero.
 The collection was launched at the Shakespeare and Company bookstore in Paris.

-The Financial Times described the collection as "beguiling, urgent, beautiful, lamenting, tender and powerful ode to the complexities of contemporary womanhood" and Bellamacina as a "cultural Trojan horse".
+In 2024 she issued another poetry collection entitled Who Will Make The Fire, published by Cheerio Publishing.